xaviervizcaino/FuelScraper/README.md

 ### Additional possibilities

-Create a cron task to execute scraping at a given frequency:
+To create a cron task aimed to execute scraping at a given frequency (daily, for exemple):

     crontab -e

 Scroll down and type

     * 11 * * * cd ./FuelScraper && source venv/bin/activate && cd source && python3 main.py

+where * 11 * * * stands for evary day at 11:00